 Executive Presentations: Don’t Forget to Ask For What You Need

-As you picture the people around the table, you envision the swirl of competing priorities you’re up against.
-So how do you get their attention, ask for what you need, and avoid any big missteps?
+Or maybe, as you picture the people around the table, you envision the swirl of competing priorities you’re up against.
+So, how do you get their attention, ask for what you need, and avoid any big missteps?

 9 Mistakes To Avoid in Your Executive Presentations